A new materials science research facility is being built on Aobayama Campus.

 While the new facility is scheduled to be completed at the end of July 2020, a joint research course on interconnect advanced technology (ICAT) has already been established to study next-generation wiring materials.

-"Through this partnership with JX Metals, we look forward to advancing the non-ferrous metal industry and initiating major innovations that will improve our lives," said Tohoku University President Hideo Ohno at the reception following the blessing ceremony.
+"Through this partnership with JX Nippon, we look forward to advancing the non-ferrous metal industry and initiating major innovations that will improve our lives," said Tohoku University President Hideo Ohno at the reception following the blessing ceremony.

-Also in attendance at the event were senior members of the university, executives of JX Metals, officials from the Ministry of Education, Culture, Sports, Science and Technology, Ministry of Economy, Trade and Industry, as well as local government.
+Also in attendance at the event were senior members of the university, executives of JX Nippon, officials from the Ministry of Education, Culture, Sports, Science and Technology, Ministry of Economy, Trade and Industry, as well as local government.

 Contact:Industry-University Cooperation Division